fastai/nbdev/README.md

 # Welcome to nbdev

+Create delightful python projects using Jupyter Notebooks

-`nbdev` is a library that allows you to fully develop a library in [jupyter notebooks](https://jupyter.org/), putting all your code, tests and documentation in one place.
+`nbdev` is a library that allows you to fully develop a library in [Jupyter Notebooks](https://jupyter.org/), putting all your code, tests and documentation in one place.
 That is: you now have a true [literate programming](https://en.wikipedia.org/wiki/Literate_programming) environment, as envisioned by Donald Knuth back in 1983!

 Using the interactive environment, you can easily debug and refactor your code.
 Add `#export` flags to the cells that define the functions you want to include in your python modules.
 Here, for instance, is how `combined_cos` is defined and documented in the `fastai` library: